Skip to main content

 npm install @uppy/companion

 To plug Companion into an existing server, call its .app method, passing in an options object as a parameter.
 This returns a server instance that you can mount on a route in your Express app.
+Note: do not use the cors module in your project, because Companion already includes it.
+Use the corsOrigins Companion option to customise CORS behavior.

 import express from 'express';